 Keep project details in one place

-Spreadsheets don’t give you the ability to add details, have conversations, or attach files, so you end up scattering project information across a suite of tools, making it too easy to miss something or waste time hunting down an asset.
+Spreadsheets don’t give you the ability to add details, have conversations, or attach files, so you end up scattering project information across a suite of tools, making it too easy to miss something on your to-do list or waste time hunting down an asset.

-A good project management tool combines the grid-like view of a spreadsheet with collaboration features—so you can say goodbye to digging through old email chains for files or the latest updates.
+A good project management tool combines the grid-like view of a spreadsheet with collaboration features—so you can say goodbye to digging through old email chains for the latest updates or files.